apache/privacy-website/policies/website-policy.md

 ## 3) Cookies

-No cookies are allowed, except if the user must give consent before the website sets the cookie.
+No cookies are allowed, except if:

-If the cookie is not used for tracking, but used for managing a browser session, no user consent is necessary.
+* the cookie is not used for tracking, but used for managing a browser session, or
+* the cookie is only placed after the visitor explicitly consents to being tracked.

 ## 4) Using Assets from other Domains